LauraCarter/lauracarter.github.io/index.md

 layout: default
 ---

-## Work

-In August 2022 I joined the [Ada Lovelace Institute](https://www.adalovelaceinstitute.org/) as Senior Researcher, Public Sector Algorithm, where I am currently leading a research project investigating the experience of local authority staff using a data analytics system in a London borough.

 ## Research

 In July 2023 I successfully defended my PhD thesis [_Machine-Readable Lives or ‘Troubled Families’?
 Classification, categorisation and stereotyping in data collection and sharing in children’s social care in England_](https://repository.essex.ac.uk/36627/).